liunanfu1992/liunanfu1992/README.md

 -->

 - I'm Nanfu Liu, a student enrolled in the BUPT-QMUL Joint Programme, majoring in Internet of Things Engineering. <br>
-  (Liu Nanfu is my commonly used alias.
+  (Liu Nanfu / 刘南府 is my commonly used alias.
 Feel free to address me by this name in both online and offline interactions.)
 - My tech stack:
   - C++, Java, Golang, Python, Swift, Typst (Perhaps haven't mastered them 100%, but can quickly get up to speed on related tasks based on project requirements).
   - Have dabbled in Backend Development, Android/iOS App Development, and Deep Learning in my previous studies (at a beginner level, not an expert).